Is there anything more enjoyable than a well-crafted drink? Not in our opinion.

 Walter Chell, a restaurateur in Calgary, Alberta, is credited with inventing Caesar in 1969 to celebrate the launch of a new Italian restaurant.
 Chell’s Italian origin was the inspiration for the name of the drink.

 It is a mainstay during Canada Day festivities and other casual gatherings in Canada, despite the fact that it is seldom known outside of the country’s boundaries.
 Canadian people love this one of the best and popular cocktails or known as Canadian whiskey.

 In the summer, the Moscow Mule is one of the most pleasant basic drinks and beverages to enjoy.
 A copper mug is also an attractive choice as a serving vessel or mixing glass.
-Ginger beer, lime juice, orange juice, and vodka or club soda are all that’s needed to make this drink or simple syrup.
+Ginger beer, lime juice and vodka are all that’s needed to make this drink.